Paul B Scott: Career

-Public Service
+Public service

 Scott has served as part of several boards, organizations, and commissions in Jamaica.
 He is the current Chairman of the Development Bank of Jamaica (DBJ) and the Treasurer of the American International School of Kingston (AISK).
 He is currently a founding director and deputy chairman of the Caribbean Private Sector Organisation (CPSO).

 He is also a past president of the Private Sector Organisation of Jamaica (PSOJ) and a former Honorary Consul General for the Republic of Guatemala in Jamaica.

-In 2017 PB Scott was awarded the Jamaican national honor of the Order of Distinction (Commander Rank) for his contribution to business development in Jamaica and the Caribbean.
+In 2017, Scott was awarded the Jamaican national honor of the Order of Distinction (Commander Rank) for his contribution to business development in Jamaica and the Caribbean.
+In August 2023, Scott’s contribution to Jamaica’s economic development was further recognised by the government with the award of one of the county’s highest national honours, the Order of Jamaica (OJ).